Kim Min-jae (actor, born 1996): 2016–present: Rising popularity

 In 2016, Kim featured in MBC's family drama My Little Baby.
 Kim then featured in the medical drama Dr. Romantic and received a New Star award for his role at the SBS Drama Awards.
 He also made a special appearance in tvN's hit fantasy drama Guardian: The Lonely and Great God (2016), which garnered him increased recognition.

 In 2017, Kim starred in KBS2' variety drama Hit the Top.

 The same year, Kim was cast in the film Love+Sling which marked his big screen debut.
 He was also cast in Feng Shui, the third installment of the "divining art trilogy" by Han Jae-rim.

 In 2018, Kim was cast to play a wealthy playboy in MBC's romance thriller Tempted.

 In 2019, Kim starred in the youth historical drama Flower Crew: Joseon Marriage Agency which marked his first leading role.
 In June, Kim signed up with a new agency YamYam Entertainment.

 In 2020, Kim reprised his role of Park Eun-tak in Dr. Romantic 2.

 The same year he starred in SBS drama Do You Like Brahms?, playing Park Joon-young, a world-renowned pianist for which he received Excellence Award, Actor in a Miniseries Fantasy/Romance Drama and Best Couple Award with Park Eun-bin at 2020 SBS Drama Awards.

 In 2021, Kim participated in composing the lyrics of "I'm Jealous" on his label mate Punch's second mini album FULL BLOOM.
 Later that year, Kim starred in the drama Dali & Cocky Prince, which premiered in September on KBS2.
 He played the role of Jin Moo-hak, rich young man who has little education and no background but knows to make money for which he received Excellence Award, Actor in a Miniseries at 2021 KBS Drama Awards.

 In 2022, Kim played the titular Yoo Se-poong in the tvN historical medical drama Poong, the Joseon Psychiatrist.

+In 2023, Kim reprised his role of Park Eun-tak in Dr. Romantic 3.

 Personal life

 Military service

 In February 2023, Kim told the media that he plans to enlist in the mandatory military service this year or in 2024.
+On September 6, 2023, Kim's agency announced that Kim would enter military service on September 18.
+After completing basic training, Kim will be sent to the Army band Unit.
+Kim was officially discharged on March 17, 2025.